natepisarski/Cookbook-hs/DOCUMENTATION/Overview.md

 ### Groups.hs
 Cookbook.Projects.Groups.Groups (Gp) is a group library.
 It defines a markup language that uses "object-orientation" to define how data should look, and then allows user implementations of such data.

+### Scribe.hs
+Scribe is a language for use with databases.
+Like SQL databases, Scribe supports tables, rows, columns, and individual entries.
+Scribe is "self-aware" in the sense that it can reference its own tables through a function called "Promises".
+When a Promise is made, it is left  unparsed as a Frame type (construct Promise {keyval=name,link=otherTable}).
+There is no implementation to resolve promises.
+This is left up to the discretion of the application using Scribe.